“AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE”

 2. Start now

 If you elect to wait, you will miss out on all the learning experiences that will make you a much better use than if you wait.
 Your facilities team will grow their skills as needed, making it easier to keep them motivated and with a positive mental attitude.
-And you will be generating an ROI at every step of the journey.
+And you will generate an ROI at every step of the journey.

 If you start soon, you can play a role in co-creating PdM solutions with your crucial equipment suppliers.
 Your needs will be included in products you will buy in the future.
 You will benefit from being an early adopter because of your new supplier relationships.
 You will also be able to attract the best and brightest people who will then be willing to focus their creativity on solving your problems over the long haul.
 I recommend that you heed the advice provided by Francis of Assisi: